Phlorum - Page Content

 When is the Best Time to Identify Japanese Knotweed?

-The best time to spot Japanese knotweed is during mid-summer and early autumn.
 During spring, reddish/purple shoots appear from the ground and fat, asparagus-like ‘spears’ rapidly lengthen from bright pink ‘crown’ buds.
 These can grow up to 2cms a day, thus rapidly forming dense stands of bamboo-like stems that develop dark green heart- or shield-shaped leaves.

 By early summer the mature Japanese knotweed stems are hollow with purple speckles and can reach up to 3 metres in height.
 The leaves alternate along each side of the stem, producing an obvious knotweed zigzag pattern.
+The Japanese knotweed flowers that emerge by late summer are creamy-white in colour and appear in lengthy cluster/spike formations.

+Japanese knotweed spreads mainly from its underground rhizomes/roots, which lie dormant but alive over the winter months [4].
 Japanese knotweed rhizomes can spread several metres outwards from the visible, above-ground stems, and to depths of more than a metre.
-It is therefore very easy to accidentally fragment pieces of rhizome and spread them by disturbing the soil several metres from where the stems appear.
+It is, therefore, very easy to accidentally fragment pieces of rhizome and spread them by disturbing the soil several metres from where the stems appear.
+This can generate wastes that need to be disposed of properly [5].

 Where does Japanese Knotweed Grow?